jeremyjaybaker/CRT/README.md

 CRT, Crystal Ray Tracer, is a library for rendering 3D graphics using ray tracing based on The Ray Tracing Challenge book.

-Check out the generated docs in docs/CRT.html.
+Generate docs using `crystal docs` and see docs/CRT.html.

 ## Installation